tveronesi/imdbinfo/README.md

 Depending on the type, you can access additional information:

-- For series: use `movie.info_series` to get series details.
+- For series: use `movie.info_series` to get series details (creators, seasons, episodes, ...)
-- For episodes: use `movie.info_episode` to get episode details.
+- For episodes: use `movie.info_episode` to get episode details

 #### Example: Working with Series and Episodes